Latest version: ...

 Attributes

 Attribute values are calculated based on the value of governed skills.
 There is a spreadsheet included (00 Core/docs/ncgd profile.ods) that breaks down the relations between attributes and skills as well as their weights.
-That file also allows the automatic computation of attributes growth, player level, and level progress by filling in a player profile: Starting skills and attributes, and skill levels up.
+Major and Minor skills have a greater impact on attribute growth than Misc skills.

 Health